DosMike/Blanks/README.md

 U-2008 tbl LEN (from ip+1 to ip+1+LEN search reg [0], load value from ip+1+LEN+found to reg [0] or ip+1+LEN+LEN otherwise)
 U-2009 sys     (use OUT as input for a system() call, reg [0] will receive return value, INOUT binding will receive the first byte from the other apps STDOUT)

-VAL/IPI may be a RAM, REG or LITERAL NUMBER
+Arguments may be a RAM, REG or LITERAL NUMBER
-LEN is LITERAL NUMBER

 output ram binding is 0xFF00-0xFFFF input ram binding is 0xFE00-0xFEFF